 We look forward to sharing more information on Mylo’s carbon footprint as we complete our scaling of production.
-Subscribe to our Newsletter for updates.
+Subscribe to the Mylo Newsletter for updates.

-Mylo™ material’s composition is predominantly mycelium and currently contains some lyocell and a water-based polyurethane finish for added strength and durability to ensure Mylo products will have a long and useful life.
-All inputs for Mylo are selected on rigorously applied principles of Green Chemistry and minimal environmental impact compared to animal and fully synthetic leather production.
+Mylo™ material’s composition is predominantly mycelium, and currently contains some lyocell and a water-based polyurethane finish for added strength and durability to ensure Mylo products have a long and useful life.
+All inputs for Mylo are selected using rigorously applied principles of Green Chemistry for minimal environmental impact compared to animal and fully-synthetic leather production.

 Unlike synthetic leather, which is usually made from a synthetic fabric and a polyurethane or PVC coating, Mylo material is made from mycelium and is not petroleum-derived.
 Additionally, Mylo material’s processing and finishing chemistries are intentionally evaluated and selected using Green Chemistry principles.
 We look forward to sharing a full impact assessment of Mylo material in the future.